InnoDB change buffer: Unsafe at any speed

 Thanks to the rr debugger and some improvements to InnoDB data structures, we have been able to reproduce and fix several tricky bugs related to the InnoDB change buffer.

-We shortly explain how MVCC works for InnoDB secondary indexes and how the change buffer is supposed to work.
+We shortly explain what the InnoDB change buffer is and how it is supposed to work.

-Finally, we show how instead of debugging a core dump and guessing what lead to the problem, we can use "rr record" and get a deterministic execution trace leading to the failure in "rr replay".
+Focusing on one example, we show how instead of debugging a core dump and guessing what might have led to the problem, we can use rr replay to analyze a deterministic execution trace from rr record leading to the failure.
 We can set breakpoints and data watchpoints and examine the state of the traced process at any point of time of execution.
 This even works across process boundaries, for crash recovery bugs.

 Speakers